reveliant/IRM/content/_index.md

 ---
 title: Incident Response Methodology
 ---
-## Abstract
+### Abstract

-This Incident Response Methodology is a cheat sheet dedicated to incident handlers investigating a precise security issue.
+These Incident Response Methodologies are cheat sheets dedicated to incident handlers investigating precise security issues.

 Who should use IRM sheets ?